 Each AI Mind has a concept of self expressed by the personal pronoun "I".
 When a human user address the AI Mind as "you", the AI software interprets the word "you" as referring to its own internal self-concept of ego and activates not the concept of "you" but rather the "I" concept.
 When fetching from memory a thought about itself which was originally an idea communicated by an external entity, the AI software does not activate and think the original input word "you" but instead searches for and ouputs "I" or "me" as the grammatically correct form of the self-concept of ego.
 This basic facility in understanding the difference between "I" and "you" is the rudimentary start of artificial consciousness in a machine intelligence.

-A robot equipped with MindForth as its brain software has the advangtage of both sensory inputs stimulating consciousness and motor outputs forming part of a feedback loop enhancing consciousness.
-In Perl, the conscious ghost.pl webserver AI may not only inhabit a robotic body locally but may conceivably flit about the Web and briefly move in and out of robot bodies anywhere.
+A robot equipped with MindForth as its brain software has the advantage of both sensory inputs stimulating consciousness and motor outputs forming part of a feedback loop enhancing consciousness.
+In Perl, the conscious ghost.pl webserver AI may not only inhabit a robotic body locally but may conceivably flit about the Web by means of MetEmPsychosis and briefly move in and out of robot bodies anywhere.

 7. Hypnosis may be a special case of consciousness.

 Hypnosis fits into the Mentifex theory of mind in the following speculative way.
 In a dream, a mind is ensconced within an isolated brain and has shut down the input sensorium of strong sensations from the external world.
 A dream is an associative vortex of memories being reactivated during sleep and coagulating briefly into a novel experience which is itself recorded as an episode in the stream of consciousness -- whether or not the waking mind still has access to the memory of the dream after the sleeping mind awakens.